 As good practice and to avoid any confusion, the auctioneer should state “This is a vendor bid”, rather than using industry jargon such as “The bid is with me” or other language that may not be well understood.

 Referring to a vendor bid as the amount at which the property was passed in — If the property is unsold at the end of an auction, a vendor bid cannot later be referred to as the amount at which the property was passed in.
 The only amounts allowed to be quoted are bids from genuine prospective buyers.

 Fair Trading Act 1986

 Read more about vendor bids in the Fair Trading Act 1986, section 14A.(external link)

 How to avoid problems with sale and purchase agreements

 We receive a lot of enquiries, some of which end up as complaints, about sale and purchase agreements.
-In our experience, sellers and buyers generally misunderstand:
+In our experience, vendors and buyers generally misunderstand: